inschrijven-cloud/domain/README.md

 A crew member is a someone who organises activities and plays with the children.
 On most playgrounds, crew members are volunteers.

+### Contact person

+A contact person is a person, usually a parent, that can be contacted in case of emergencies.
+A child can have multiple contact people, and one person can be the contact person for multiple children.

 ### Day

 A day is a date on which activities can happen.
 Days are divided in parts, called shifts.